Film entry regulations

 Furthermore, two Audience Awards will also be awarded:

-- Best Mountaineering Film: for the best film on the subject, of any duration, among those presented at the festival.
+- Best Mountaineering Film: for the best film on the subject, of any length, among those presented at the festival.

 - Best Full-Length Film: for the best film lasting longer than 50 minutes among the competing films, excluding those already competing for the Audience Award – Best Mountaineering Film.